ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 Most of the respondents considered themselves at least at Intermediate level or higher (88.98%), with the majority saying that they were Advanced or Expert (59%).

-It would be wrong to say that this is a reflection of knowledge levels across the industry – it's more just a reflection of the knowledge levels of those taking a survey like this one.
+It would be wrong to say that this is a reflection of knowledge levels across the whole of our industry – it's more likely just a reflection of the knowledge levels of those taking a survey like this one.
 As you might expect within this context, the weighting is more towards the advanced end of the spectrum.

 ---